Oral Cancer Screenings for Kids in Milpitas

 What to Expect During an Oral Cancer Screening

-Our oral cancer screenings are gentle, thorough, and completely painless.
+Our oral cancer exam for children is gentle, thorough, and completely painless.

 Black curved arrow pointing right on a white background

-Visual Examination: The dentist checks the lips, tongue, cheeks, gums, and throat for unusual spots or lesions.
+Visual Examination: The dentist checks the lips, tongue, cheeks, gums, and throat for unusual spots or lesions as part of a mouth lesion check for children.

 Black curved arrow pointing right on a white background